Home > Best Places to Stay in Dubrovnik

 Lapad, part of the Lapad Peninsula about a mile north of Old Town, is a leafy residential neighborhood with a good mix of restaurants and bars frequented by locals and tourists alike.
 Apart from the longest beach in Dubrovnik, Lapad has some excellent, family-friendly seafront hotels, giving you easy access to both, beach life and Old Town’s cultural draws.
 Buses 4, 5, and 6 connect you to Old Town.

 Just north of Lapad and around 2 miles north of Old Town, Babin Kuk is the tranquil, forested end of the Lapad Peninsula, ideal for an exclusive getaway or a beach holiday.
 Some of the city’s most luxurious and secluded hotels are located here, with decent water sports facilities.
 Buses 5, 6, and 7 run here from Old Town.

-Some 2 miles north of Old Town, the neighborhood of Gruž centers on the busy port.
+Some 2 miles north of Old Town (and to the east of Lapad and Babin Kuk), the neighborhood of Gruž centers on the busy port.
 Cruise ships dock here and ferries depart for the nearby islands; visiting them is a popular tourist pastime.
 Its combination of inexpensive accommodations, good public transport links to other parts of town, and a tranquil yachting marina attracts budget travelers and sailing enthusiasts alike.
 Buses 1A and 1B connect you to Old Town.